elwint/adb-rsync-onconnect/README.md

 E.g. `./install.sh /sdcard/DCIM/Camera/ ~/Pictures/Phone`

 Every time the device is connected, `sync.sh` will be automatically executed to synchronize the files.

-**All files in the destination folder are deleted if they don't exists in the source folder.
-To prevent this, remove --delete in `sync.sh`**

 ### Uninstallation